 Data Quality

-The following materials were developed by ECO to help states improve the quality of their outcomes data.
+The following materials can help states improve the quality of their outcomes data.
 An overview to ensuring quality data is provided in the presentation Quality Assurance: Looking for Quality Data (2013).

 Pattern Checking to Ensure Data Quality